one-zero-eight/fastapi-template/README.md

 ### Deployment

-We use Docker with Docker Compose plugin to run the website on servers.
+We use Docker with Docker Compose plugin to run the service on servers.

 1. Copy the file with environment variables: `cp .example.env .env`
 2. Change environment variables in the `.env` file